gilramir/argparse/README.md

 * MetaVar: The text to use as the name of the value in the --help output.

-* NumArgs: (optional) For positional and switch arguments, speficies how many arguments _must_ follow the option.
+* NumArgs: (optional) For positional and switch arguments, specifies how many arguments _must_ follow the option.

 * NumArgsGlob: (optional) For positional arguments only, a string that specifies